tullebulle/pingpong/EningeeringNotebook.md

 - Next: Authenticating when logging in?
 Security and authentication lecture.
 Two-factor authentication?
 - Random player joining (when waiting in some lobby)?
 Possibly?
 DB, adding stuff monotonically (blockchain stuff).

+DB for userstats is handled server side.

+Handling disconnect?
+Handling when people leave.

+Handshake back and forth.